 Notorious gangs operate in the city.
 While that may not be an issue for many visitors, it has been implicitly linked to gun violence, prostitution and drug-related crimes, too.

 Some areas of the city (Tenderloin, Bayview-Hunters Point and Mission, for example) see high rates of gang violence, drug abuse and prostitution than other neighbourhoods.
 It’s important to be vigilant if you are alone in these areas at night time.
 In terms of San Fran’s top places to visit, most of these are safe.

-As a tourist to San Francisco, this homelessness epidemic could be a shock – especially if you are not from a major city.
+The second biggest complaint from citizens in 2018 was, surprisingly, human faeces on the street.
+The city has since set up a “poop patrol” to combat this potential health hazard.
+Yuk.
+As a tourist to San Francisco, this and the homelessness epidemic could be a shock – especially if you are not from a major city.

-Generally, however, there is nothing pressing that should stop you from visiting San Francisco right now.
+However, the city remains very popular – and relatively safe – in spite of its issues.
+Generally, there is nothing pressing that should stop you from visiting San Francisco right now.

 Have you sorted your Travel Insurance?
 Even if you’re going on a short trip, it is always a good idea to travel with insurance.
 Have fun while visiting San Francisco, but take it from someone who has racked up $1000’s on insurance claims, it is a good idea to get it sorted before you leave home!

 The unthinkable can and does happen: hence all the talk of insurance.